Ferryistaken/website/_posts/lily58-build-guide-and-review/2020-07-20-lily58-build-guide-and-review.markdown

 I chose this over the Ducky One 2 Mini because the latter lacked software, while the AP2 has software for both windows and linux, and because, thanks to [Open Anne Pro](https://openannepro.github.io/) I can run [QMK](https://qmk.fm/), which is an *open source* firmware for keyboards.
 Which means that everything running on that keyboard(apart from the [bootloader](https://www.cs.tau.ac.il/telux/lin-club_files/linux-boot/slide0002.htm)) is open source, and [some of it](https://github.com/OpenAnnePro/AnnePro2-Tools) is ***even written in Rust***. <br>

 ## The Anne Pro 2
 I found the Anne Pro 2 a very good keyboard.
-I tested it on Mobile, Windows, and even Linux, and apart from some bluetooth problems [here and there](https://www.reddit.com/r/AnnePro/search?q=bluetooth%20issues&restrict_sr=1), the keyboard worked flawlessy. <br>
+I tested it on Mobile, Windows, and even Linux, and apart from some bluetooth problems [here and there](https://www.reddit.com/r/AnnePro/search?q=bluetooth%20issues&restrict_sr=1), the keyboard worked flawlessly. <br>
 The software is also pretty good, the led customization is ok, but not great, and the macro system allows you to program your keyboard to do anything.
 The guys at obins even tried to mimic some QMK features, such as [tap](https://beta.docs.qmk.fm/using-qmk/advanced-keycodes/mod_tap), and they work pretty well. <br>
 My only complaint is that on linux the keyboard goes in "sleep mode" every 15 minutes or so, and to wake it up I have to unplug it and plug it back in, which is a major hassle.
 A quick fix for this is leaving the Software Open on the "Layout" tab. <br>
 But then again, if you choose to use the custom qmk firmware it will work just fine. <br>